 Shut down the harasser and show solidarity with the victim.
 Even one sentence can help – Take your pick!
 Tell him you see him and you do not approve.
 Tell the victim that their harasser is wrong and no one else on the team agrees with them.
 Tell the victim you will report the harasser.
 Tell her she is not alone.
 Any one of the above, or all of them.
 What harm can it cause to at least try?

 “But, Angie,” you might say, “men get harassed too, so why should I care about women in particular?”
 This is a common sentiment that comes up in discussions about sexism in gaming communities and it’s a valid question.

-Women are often targeted and harassed in video games because of their gender, something they cannot control, and this is prevalent in video game culture abroad.
+Women are often targeted and harassed in video games specifically and exclusively due to their gender, something they cannot control, and this is prevalent in video game culture abroad.
 Men are almost never harassed because of their gender in gaming.

-You never hear someone in voice comms exclaim, “OMG A MAN!” the moment a male player speaks in voice chat.
-You do not hear anyone saying, “Oh a MAN, you better play support because men are BAD at DPS,” and your certainly never hear, “We are going to lose because we have a man on our team and men are bad at games.
-They should go back to the garage and fix a car or something.”
+You never hear someone in voice comms exclaim, “OMG A MAAAN!” the moment a male player speaks in voice chat.
+You do not hear anyone saying, “Oh a MAN, you better play support because MEN are always BAD at DPS,” and your certainly never hear, “We are going to lose because we have a MAN on our team and MEN are bad at games.
+They should go back to the garage and fix a car or something!”

 If you do not believe this type of harassment occurs, I implore you to visit this eye-opening YouTube series called OMG A GIRL dedicated to documenting sexist harassment the streamer encounters in multiplayer games.
+She is one example of many, many, many female players.
 If you have never seen this behavior in your games, then I envy you.
 This kind of harassment is real.
 It is harmful, and we as a community have the power to help fight back against it.